Understanding The Difference Between Transfer And Transmission Of Shares

 Parties Involved:

-Transferor: The individual or entity that currently owns and wishes to transfer the shares.
+Transferor: The individual or entity currently owning and wishing to transfer the shares.

 Transferee: The individual or entity receiving the shares from the transferor.